BaseerAhmed-1/Player-Value-Predictor/README.md

 A machine learning project that predicts a football player's market value based on their attributes (age, reactions, composure, ball control, dribbling), paired with a full-stack web app for interactive predictions.

-Originally built as an AI course PBL project, later rebuilt into a complete, deployable application with a Flask API backend and a custom HTML/CSS/JS frontend.
+Originally built as an AI project, later rebuilt into a complete, deployable application with a Flask API backend and a custom HTML/CSS/JS frontend.

 ---